kasidit/MPI-tutorial-on-ubuntu-20.04/README.md

      -netdev type=tap,script=${etcloc}/ovs-ifup,downscript=${etcloc}/ovs-ifdown,id=hostnet2 \
      -device virtio-net-pci,romfile=,netdev=hostnet2,mac=00:71:50:00:02:85 \
      -rtc base=localtime,clock=vm
+$
 </pre>
 <p>
   Here are the *-ifup and *-ifdown scripts.
+NOte that the location of these scripts are as describd in the scripts.
+However, you may put it wherever you want.
 <pre>
 $ cat qemu-ifup
 #!/bin/sh